erbill/partner/docs/tws.md

 </p>
 <p>
-The Wooden Sound System is also incredibly versatile, compatible with all smartphones and able to connect wirelessly via Bluetooth, making it easy to use and set up.
-It also features a rechargeable battery that provides up to 6 hours of play time, ensuring that you can enjoy your music anytime, anywhere.
+The Wooden Sound System is also incredibly versatile, compatible with all smartphones and doesn't require any connections like Bluetooth, making it easy to use and set up.
+It also features a no battery needed, ensuring that you can enjoy your music anytime, anywhere.
 </p>